K-12 schools must sign certification against DEI to receive federal money, administration says

-WASHINGTON — (AP) — As a condition for receiving federal money, the Trump administration is ordering K-12 schools to certify that they are following federal civil rights laws and eliminating diversity, equity and inclusion practices.
+WASHINGTON — (AP) — As a condition for receiving federal money, the Trump administration is ordering K-12 schools to certify that they are following federal civil rights laws and ending any discriminatory diversity, equity and inclusion practices.

 A notice sent Thursday by the Education Department gives states and schools 10 days to sign and return the certification.
 It's the latest escalation against DEI policies, apparently giving the Republican administration a new lever for terminating federal money.